 It’s kind of absurd to operate a business these days without social media.
 Roughly 70% of Instagram users regularly engage with brands.

-The beauty of social media is that people can follow exactly who they like and what they like.
+The beauty of social media is that potential customers can follow exactly who they like and what they like.
 In other words they can target whoever they want.
 Which is why it works so well for businesses —you can speak directly to a highly specific audience.
 Social media leads are some of the strongest, people are viewing your content because they want to.

 Quick Tip On How To Generate More Leads

-If nothing seems to be working and your lead generation is feeling stagnant, then start looking at your competitors.
+If nothing seems to be working and your lead generation tactics are feeling stagnant, then start looking at your competitors.
 Find out what works for them.
 It may not necessarily work for you, but it will give you an idea of how and why customers flock towards certain businesses.
 This doesn’t mean copy your competitors, quite the contrary in fact.

 While you’re looking at the dynamics of other companies in your industry consider what is unique about your brand.
 Once you’ve isolated that element, run with it.
 People are far more likely to build a relationship with a brand that feels fresh and exciting.